mattiegraf/VeggieVengeance/README.md

 # VEGGIE VENGEANCE

-Veggie Vengeance is a 2D fighting game made by Madison Graf, Wesley Yuen, Michael Zhang, Ali Arbabian, Jen Deluz, and Alexis Gervacio.
+Veggie Vengeance is a 2D fighting game made by Mattie Graf, Wesley Yuen, Michael Zhang, Ali Arbabian, Jen Deluz, and Alexis Gervacio.
 This game won runner-up in the CPSC436D showcase, as judged by industry pros from Electronic Arts, Skybox Labs, etc. :)

 Please see below for a video of gameplay!